-While Medicare covers most healthcare expenses, it doesn't cover everything.
-Medicare beneficiaries are responsible for a number of copayments and deductibles, which can easily add up to thousands of dollars.
-If all you have is Original Medicare, you'll need to pay these costs out-of-pocket.
+While Original Medicare (Part A and Part B) covers many health-care expenses, it doesn't cover everything.
+Even covered health-cares services, beneficiaries are still responsible for a number of copayments and deductibles, which can easily add up.
+In addition, Medicare Part A and Part B also doesn't cover certain benefits, such as routine vision and dental, prescription drugs, or overseas emergency health coverage.
+If all you have is Original Medicare, you'll need to pay for these costs out-of-pocket.

-These plans only cover the copayments and deductibles from Medicare.
-If you don't already have creditable prescription drug coverage, you'll need to buy a separate stand-alone Medicare Part D Prescription Drug Plan to cover the costs of your medications.
-Also, Medicare Supplement plans don't offer extra benefits like dental, vision, or hearing coverage beyond the basics already provided by Medicare.
+Medigap plans cover out-of-pocket costs not covered by Original Medicare, such as copayments, coinsurance, and deductibles.
+Some plans may help pay for other benefits Original Medicare doesn't cover, such as emergency health coverage outside of the country or the first three pints of blood.
+Medigap plans don't include prescription drug benefits.
+If you don't already have creditable prescription drug coverage (coverage that is at least as good as the Part D benefit), you'll need to buy a separate stand-alone Medicare Part D Prescription Drug Plan to cover the costs of your medications.
+Also, Medicare Supplement plans generally don't offer extra benefits like routine dental, vision, or hearing coverage beyond what's already covered by Medicare.

 Medicare Advantage Benefits

 Private insurance companies have a bit more flexibility in designing Medicare Advantage plans, so you'll find more differences between plans.
-This means you need to be a bit more careful comparing options to make sure you don't overlook anything.
+This means you need to be more careful comparing plan options to make sure you don't overlook anything.

 As mentioned, Medicare Advantage plans give you the opportunity to get coverage for benefits beyond Original Medicare.
 This may include routine vision and dental, hearing, and health wellness programs.
 Normally, under Original Medicare, you'd pay for these services out of pocket unless you have other insurance.